README

 // - C

-multiplexer method
+method multiplexer

 This method returns an async generator function allowing to create multiple consumers (iterators) of the same values.
 Note the provider can push the next value only when all iterators consume the provided value.
 So the speed of value generation is defined by the slowest consumer.